 There are a number of ways that you can fund your startup or small business (some easy and straightforward, others less so).
 However, most of these methods come from external sources―like loans, crowdfunding, investor money etc.―which is a risk and puts you in financial debt.
+However, you can also view the link here if you want to clear your debts off without a hassle.

 Of course, the most ideal situation would be if you yourself could provide the necessary funding for your venture.
 There are a few ways that you can earn side income, so that you don’t have to depend on anyone financially.
 I’ve collected some helpful tips & advice from several great resources out there.